foxford/dispatcher/docs/src/p2p/overview.md

-# Classrooms overview
+# P2P overview

-Classroom is one to one class.
+P2P is one to one class.
 It does not use Janus at all, so no recordings.